damianiRiccardo90/AngularExamples/Components/Custom Events with Outputs.md

-# Enhanced E-commerce Example with Advanced Input Properties
+# Enhanced E-commerce Example with Custom Events with Outputs

 ## Introduction